Gordie Howe hat trick

-A Gordie Howe hat trick is a variation on ice hockey's hat-trick.
+A Gordie Howe hat trick is a variation of ice hockey's hat trick.
 It is accomplished when a player collects a goal, an assist, and a fight in the same game.
 It is named after Hall of Famer Gordie Howe.

-The term was coined by a 1950s New York sportswriter, although Howe himself only accomplished the feat twice in his five-decade career.
+The term was coined by a 1950s New York sportswriter, although Howe himself accomplished the feat only twice in his five-decade career.
 Howe's son Marty once remarked, "The Gordie Howe hat trick should really be a goal, an assist and a cross-check to the face.
 That might be more accurate."

 Incidents

 The first known Gordie Howe hat trick was achieved by Hockey Hall of Fame defenceman Harry Cameron of the Toronto Arenas on December 26, 1917, in a 7–5 win against the Montreal Canadiens.

 Howe himself accomplished his first Gordie Howe hat trick on October 11, 1953, when he scored a goal, assisted on Red Kelly's goal, and fought the Toronto Maple Leafs' Fernie Flaman.
 The second occurrence was on March 21, 1954, once again versus the Maple Leafs.
 Howe scored the opening goal, assisted on two Ted Lindsay goals, and fought Ted "Teeder" Kennedy.